bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+  > Git allows teams of developers to collaborate by tracking all changes to projects, splitting ("branching") new channels ("branches") of a project from a primary channel/branch of a project, and mergeing those new branches back into its primary branch to create new versions.
+Branching and mergeing allow developers to independently make changes (including errors) on a new branch, so the primary branch (which may be a working website) is unaffected until the changes on the new branch are ready to be used on the primary branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up